Quest Content Limitations

 Shader NameShader Description

-Standard LiteA "Lite" version of Unity Standard.
-Supports diffuse, normal maps, metallic+smoothness maps, and optional emission maps.
-Channel mappings for relevant maps are identical to Unity Standard Metallic setup.
-The diffuse texture is tinted by the vertex colours
+Standard LiteA "Lite" version of Unity Standard, designed to require less VRAM.
+Channel mappings and supported maps are identical to Unity Standard Metallic setup, excluding Alpha and Parallax.
+Not currently reccomended on PC as it does not support realtime lighting.
+The diffuse texture is tinted by the vertex colours.

 Bumped DiffuseDiffuse but with a normal map.
 The diffuse texture is tinted by the vertex colours.